 It’s always a pleasure to travel leading a small group tour.
-Zegrahm Expeditions, acclaimed for their exceptional programs, have included a guided small group tour to Oman & Jordan with me in their new tour program.
+Zegrahm Expeditions, acclaimed for their exceptional programs, have included a guided small group tour to Oman & Jordan in their new tour program, lead by me.

-The size of the group enables us to organise experiences that may not be available for an individual traveller.
+The size of this Oman & Jordan escorted tour enables us to organise experiences that may not be available for an individual traveller.
 However, a small group usually does allow flexibility to alter an itinerary taking advantage of unexpected and exciting events, to linger longer at an especially fascinating place or with a stimulating individual.
 I am delighted to be able to return to Oman and Jordan with Zegrahm to lead this exploration of these 2 magical monarchies.

 On your independent arrival into Oman, you will be met and escorted from the airport to The Chedi hotel.
 I look forward to welcoming you there either on your arrival or, if more appropriate, on Monday 4th morning.

 The Chedi hotel is a superb location to arrive into for this program.
 With an extensive beachfront and what is often called a Zen-like ambience, its one of Oman’s classic hotels.
 At the Chedi, where we initially stay for 2 nights, we have the first of what I hope will be many memorable dinners.
 There is a full program during this guided tour of Oman, from which I’ve selected some highlights below.